 Ideally, the best direction is to have your solar panels facing south.
 However, not all people have a roof that faces southwards and some will have east or west-facing roofs.

 If your system is for self-consumption, it’s okay for panels to face east or west.
 East-facing panels will produce more power in the morning while west-facing panels will generate more power in the afternoon.
 This is because the goal of self-consumption is to generate what is needed rather than to produce the maximum.

 The angle of the solar panel can affect electricity production.
 The angle should be set so that panels produce as much electricity as possible in a given year, as determined by your home’s geographical latitude.

 For example, if your solar array is located at 50 degrees latitude then the optimal tilt angle is also 50 degrees.
 Generally, the closer a solar panel is to the equator the more it should be pointing upwards (horizontal).
 If you’re located near the poles, solar panels should tilt towards the equator.

 Homeowners with a flat roof can angle their array to a 30 – 40 degree angle for best energy production.

 You can improve the power generation of your panels to reduce electric bills.
 Aside from orientation, here are some ways you can improve solar panel efficiency.

 A solar panel tracking system is basically a device that orientates panels in the direction of the sun.
 This device follows the sun’s path throughout the day.
 This technology will increase energy generation.

-A southward facing roof or house is the ideal when it comes to solar panel installation.
+A southward-facing roof or house is ideal when it comes to solar panel installation.
 However, as stated above you can still enjoy energy savings even if your rooftop faces east or west.